zprovenzale/P1/README.md

 Algorithm is a snail that loves to eat algae.

 - (4) They sleep most of the time, and over time the tank gets greener.
 Hint: Just "animate" the green component of the ocean color.
+There is a constructor for Java's Color class that takes three parameters: ``(int r, int g, int b)``
 - (4) They walk around the outside of the tank, upside-down if need be, since they stick to anything.
 - (4) When it reaches a certain level, Algorithm wakes up, and starts eating the algae.
 Make their eyes open/close? (requires reading graphics code).
 - (4) The water in the tank becomes more blue again.